rage/programming-21/data/part-13/2-animation.md

 <programming-exercise name='Robot invasion' tmcname='part13-10_robot_invasion'>

 Please create an animation where robots fall from the sky randomly.
-When a robot reaches the ground, it starts moving to the left or to the right, and finaly disappears off the screen.
+When a robot reaches the ground, it starts moving to the left or to the right, and finally disappears off the screen.
 The end result should look like this:

 <img src="pygame_invasion.gif">